 It wasn’t until the very end when Danny truly got to display his talent on the drums.
 After more mind-blowing solos by Jake and the incredible climax of “Safari Song,” the band moved out of the way.
 Danny stole the crowd’s attention and played a masterful drum solo.
 The audience cheered and screamed until the very end when the rest of the band started playing again, and they closed out the song.
 Danny got up from his drum kit and threw his drumsticks into the ecstatic crowd.
 A girl to the left of me caught one of them, and the people around her went wild.

 It was over for real this time, and the people flooded out of the Hollywood Palladium.
 The whole weekend was amazing and unforgettable.
 Reignwolf was crazy and unexpected, and Greta Van Fleet was beyond words.
-The crowd was so energetic and it was a real blast to be a part of that audience.
-Most of them were incredibly friendly, complimented one another and talked about their music interests.
+The crowd was so energetic, and it was a real blast to be a part of that audience.
+Most of them were incredibly friendly, complimented one another, and talked about their music interests.
 As we exited the Palladium, my legs felt like jello, and when we made it back to our Airbnb, I basically died on the bed.
-Greta Van Fleet releases their album sometime within the next few months, and I’ll be waiting in anticipation every day until then.
+The whole experience was completely unforgettable, and I’m hoping that maybe I can see Greta Van Fleet in Oregon or Texas on their next tour.

 If you want to see some of the videos that I took of the concert or check out some of the other concerts that I’ve been to, check out my Instagram! @edens_expeditions